Are you sometimes stressed? .... Of course the answer is yes!

 “When little people are overwhelmed by big emotions, it’s our job to share our calm, not join their chaos.” – L.R.Knost

 I am thrilled to share this guest post from Dr. Dave Walsh.
 It is one that gives parents and educators valuable information and guidance on this important topic.
-Rescuing children from stress or letting them handle it on their own is decision caring adults involved with children face every day.
+Rescuing children from stress or letting them handle it on their own, is a tough decision caring adults who are involved with children face every day.
 Dr. Walsh helps to relieve your stress about it with his valuable article.
 Enjoy!

 Children and Stress: Too Hot, Too Cold or Just Right?

 It's not easy to watch our kids experience stress and disappointment.
 Resisting the urge to swoop in and "fix" things for our kids can take every ounce of self-control that we have.
 This instinct is important since prolonged stress can be damaging and traumatic for kids.
 Chronic or intense stress can negatively impact memory, learning, and physical and mental health.
 Sometimes it is absolutely critical that we intervene.

 But this doesn't mean that all stress is bad.
 Good stress can be energizing and motivating.
 Unfortunately, our ideas about stress and children have gotten so skewed that ANY stress has gotten a bad rap.
 This has led too many parents down the wrong path.
 As opposed to equipping children with the tools to navigate and negotiate stress, many parents have focused all of their energy shielding them from it.